ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-04_A-Simple-App/README.md

 Here's the app you'll build running in the Android emulator.
 ![Alt](./assets/00/app-home.png "Avocado App")

-It's pretty simple.
-Every time you eat an avocado you click the "I ate an avocado" button and the app will keep track of our avocado intake.
+It's a simple app to track your avocado consumption.
+When you eat an avocado simply click the "I ate an avocado" button, and almost magically, the app will count how many avocados you've eatn.

 Now let's create our app.